k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15a_entity_subset.md

 ## Random

-Get a random list of entities from the parameter tables created in the TDM DB for the root LU of the task's BE.
+Retrieves a random list of entities from the parameter tables stored in the TDM DB for the root LU of the task's Business Entity.

 Testers can select this option only if they are permitted to do so in the task's source environment.